Autumn/Winter bookings now being taken...........7 nights from as little as £252 & weekends from £150.

 Limitations with wi-fi can occur (especially in the evening when most busy) due to the rural location, the village is not connected by fibre optic or cable therefore while we do receive a signal to pick up emails and surf the internet please don't expect to be able to stream films etc. Connecting via 3G is possible/advisable.

 |Further details outdoors|

-The cottage has a private courtyard garden overlooking Moel Siabod and the stunning Snowdonia countryside which is well stocked with mature shrubs and flowering perennials thoughout the spring and summer months.
-Guests are welcome to bring their own barbecues provided that its use is strictly in accordance with the property owners guidelines.
-Outdoor seating, table and sun parasol are provided from early spring to late autumn.
+The cottage has a well stocked private courtyard garden overlooking Moel Siabod and the stunning Snowdonia countryside.
+Guests are welcome to bring their own barbecue provided that it is used in strict accordance with the owner's guidelines.
+Outdoor seating, table and sun parasol are provided from early Spring to late Autumn.